North Fort Lewis, Washington

 North Fort Lewis is a census-designated place located in Pierce County, Washington.
+As of the 2020 census, North Fort Lewis had a population of 5,978.
 It is a part of Fort Lewis, which is a part of Joint Base Lewis-McChord.

 Demographics

+North Fort Lewis first appeared as a census designated place in the 2010 U.S. census formed from part of Fort Lewis CDP.